bekencorp/bk_avdk/docs/bk7258/en/projects/media/doorbell_720p/index.rst

 ---------------------------------

 This project is a demo of a USB camera door lock, supporting end-to-end (BK7258 device) to mobile app demonstrations.
 The default PSRAM used is 8Mbyte.
 Support uvc output 1280X720 image transfer to mobilephone, and scale display to 480X854 lcd screen.
+This project no adapt to camera switch funcion.
+Customer can reference project "doorbell" if need.

 1.1 Specifications
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,